About the Club

 - Complete the Membership Application form

-- Use the Submit button on this form to send it to the TPS Secretary via email (firstname.lastname@example.org) or post (PO Box 339, Toowoomba, Q. 4350), or in person to the Treasurer at one of our monthly meetings – please indicate payment (by cash, cheque, direct deposit, Paypal)
+- Send the form to the TPS Secretary via email (email@example.com) or post (PO Box 339, Toowoomba, Q. 4350), or in person to the Treasurer at one of our monthly meetings.

 - Once you are logged on, go to the Pay or Record Membership Payment under your Details menu item to record that you have paid your fees.